Get access to everything we publish when you sign up for Outside+.

-One year ago – April 1, 2015, to be exact – I started seeing a slew of doctors to determine what was zapping my energy.
+One year ago I started seeing a slew of doctors to determine what was zapping my energy.
 After a battery of tests, the prescription was the same across the board: double my dosage of vitamin D. That was it.
 No joke.

 I’m hardly alone in my missing my share of the sunshine vitamin.
 Sure, I live in Vermont, where darkness descends as soon as those famous fall leaves fall.
 But vitamin D deficiency is more widespread than once thought, and it can trigger everything from depression to dementia.